zenml-io/zenml/docs/book/extending-zenml/stacks-components-flavors.md

 At **ZenML**, we believe that this is one of the most important and challenging problems in the field of MLOps, and it can be solved with a set of standards and well-structured abstractions.
-Owing to the nature of MLOps, it is essential that these abstractions do not only cover concepts such as pipelines, steps and materializers which we covered in the previous guides but also the infrastructure elements that the pipelines are running on.
+Owing to the nature of MLOps, it is essential that these abstractions not only cover concepts such as pipelines, steps and materializers which we covered in the previous guides but also the infrastructure elements that on which the pipelines run.

 Taking this into consideration, we will introduce three major concepts that ZenML is based on: **Stacks**, **Stack Components** and **Flavors**.